urbanopt/urbanopt.github.io/usage/residential_workflows/multifamily.md

 ![multifamily](../../doc_files/multifamily-footprint.jpg)

 The number of living units and stories above ground are used to determine the position (i.e., horizontal location and vertical level) of individual living units contained in the building.
-By determining the position of individual units relative the whole building, types and boundary conditions of surfaces (e.g., adiabatic, etc.) can be stored in the HPXML.
+By determining the position of individual units relative the whole building, types and boundary conditions of surfaces (e.g., adiabatic) can be stored in the HPXML.

 Example 3D renderings for a single unit from the building is shown below.
 This unit is designated as having a "Left" horizontal location and a "Top" vertical level (when viewing from the front).